userfront/guide/all/guide/passthrough.md

 ::::: row
 :::: left

-This guide describes the "passthrough" strategy to migrate existing users with password-based login from your existing system to Userfront.
+This guide describes the "passthrough" strategy for migrating password-based login from your existing system to Userfront.

+In general, the steps are:

+1. <u>**Import your existing user data into Userfront**</u>, excluding passwords.
+You can use [CSV upload](/guide/import-export.html) for smaller data sets, or [contact us](mailto:team@userfront.com) for larger data sets.

+2. <u>**Set up a passthrough route**</u>.
+Userfront builds a database of password hashes by passing user login requests through to your old system and observing the responses.

+3. <u>**Wait for the password transfer window**</u>.
+Wait as long as desired: typically 1-6 months, or until 90-100% of active users have transferred.
+As each user's password is verified, Userfront stores their password hash and can handle their subsequent logins directly.

+4. <u>**Disconnect the passthrough**</u>.
+Users who did not log in during the password transfer window are prompted to reset their password upon their next login.

 ::::
 :::: right